Common B2B demand generation questions

 What's the best channel mix for B2B companies?

 Channel mix depends on average engagement value, sales cycle length, and buying committee complexity rather than universal ratios.
-If ACV exceeds $50K and cycle exceeds 6 months, prioritize account-based channels and content marketing.
+When ACV exceeds $50K and cycle exceeds 6 months, prioritize account-based channels and content marketing.
 For shorter cycles and lower ACV, emphasize search and social channels.

 How do you measure channel effectiveness?